AunRaza21/ecommerce-assistant/README.md

 ## Technologies Used

-- LangChain for agent orchestration
-- OpenAI for natural language understanding
+- Google Gemini for natural language understanding
 - FAISS for vector similarity search
 - Streamlit for web interface
 - Pandas for data handling